mudlabs/NativeScript-UpLabs-2019/maps/README.md

      ].forEach(e => (e.style.display = "none"));
    })();
    ```
-1. Now log the index value for the current location minus the `/`.
-This will be the directory name.
+1. Now log the index value for the current location minus the non-digit characters.
+This will be the directory name for this maps images.
    ```js
    (function logIndexValue(index){
       const array = [coords...];// hard code the coords array here.